grpc-ecosystem/polyglot/README.md

 * OAuth integration for authenticated requests
 * Ability to parse .proto files at runtime
 * Support for receiving streams of responses

-## Upcoming features

-* Executing the full OAuth dance (rather than relying on a refresh token on disk)
-* Binary distribution
-* Building on Mac and Windows